The Pali Line

 All the numbers up past three began their life as meaning "a whole bunch," and that is the case with eight.

-This is important when we read the suttas and find that a good number of times the eightfold path has ten folds (adding High Knowledge and High Freedom — I use High Vision and High Detachment — to the usual eight).
+This is important when we read the suttas and find that a good number of times the eightfold path has ten folds (adding Consummate Knowledge and Consummate Freedom, or Consummate Vision and Consummate Detachment — to the usual eight).

 Thus we are best guided by at least knowing the meaning of 'eightfold' to be 'multi' or 'limitless'.